Hiroeme/landing/_posts/2025-01-01-here-still.md

 I have all the gifts and cards you ever gave to me in front of me.
 I reread the cards as if your love is still there.

 I'm not sure why I do this when it makes me so sad.
 It's so illogical.
-But I want to pretend you're still close to me.
+But I guess I want to pretend you're still close to me.

 So many happy memories, and it hurts even more that I won't be able to make more memories with you again the same way.